MatthewKosloski/torrey/README.md

 Although this intermediate language is not necessary for compilation to be possible, it is advantageous.
 The advantages of using such an intermediate representation are:

 - The linear structure of the intermediate language more closely resembles the flow of control of an assembly program.
-- If we plan on compiling down to more than one assembly language, then only one translation from the high-level language to the intermediate language is necessary.
-Only the translation from the intermediate language to assembly is needed.
+- If we plan on compiling down to more than one target language, then only one translation from the high-level language to the intermediate language is necessary.
+Only the translation from the intermediate language to the target language is needed.
 - If we want to support more than one high-level language, then only the translation from that high-level language to intermediate code needs to be written for each language.
 All the high-level languages can share the same compiler backend that translates the intermediate language to assembly code.
 - If we wanted to write an interpreter for our language, we could write an interpreter that simply interprets the intermediate language.